Ka'Chava Whole Body Meal Shake Review 2026: Legit or Overhyped?

 Greens & Phytonutrient Blend

-A mix of plant-based antioxidants with no clinical trials backing this specific blend.
+A greens and antioxidant blend with no published clinical trials backing its specific formula.

 Live bacteria supplements with real benefits for gut health, digestion, and reducing side effects of certain medications.

-Antioxidant-rich berry with modest human evidence for reducing oxidative stress.
-Most benefits shown only in animals.
+Antioxidant-rich berry with early evidence for reducing oxidative stress and inflammation.

-Research-backed dose: 200 g pulp daily (clinical trial dose); no standardized extract dose established
+Research-backed dose: 200g pulp daily (clinical trial dose)

 Superfood & Adaptogen Blend